box/samples/box-java-servlet-skeleton-app/README.md

     * *You may need to enter a 2-factor confirmation code.*
     * Save the JSON config file -- this config file also contains the private key generated for your application.
         * *Note: Box does not store the generated private key and this config file is the only copy of the private key.
 You can always delete this keypair from your application and generate a new keypair if you lose this config file.*
-4. Be sure to add your configuration file to the `src > main > resource` directory.
+4. Be sure to add your configuration file to the root of this project directory.
 5. In the "CORS Allowed Origins" section, add `http://localhost:8080`.

 #### Step 2.
 Authorize the Application in Your Box Account